FATac/fatac.github.com/source/configuration.rst

 Step 2: Legal script
 -----------------------------

 AC provides capabilities for assigning legal rights to media objects.
 The right assignation is an user assisted process that can be scripted and fully customized.
-(If you have no intention to apply this feature you can of course skip this step).
+(If you have no intention to apply this feature you may skip this step).

 There is a self-explanatory sample named 'legal.json' in json directory, 'legal' subfolder. 'legal.json' is the name of the script file that will assist the user, the main parts of the script are: